bayfrontmedia/bones-service-rbac/docs/models/usermeta.md

 **Description:**

-Quietly hard-delete access and refresh tokens for user.
+Quietly delete access and refresh tokens for user.

 **Parameters:**